AlexSkrypnyk/scaffold/docs/ci/test.md

 - Uses a matrix strategy to test against multiple PHP versions.
 - Checks out code and caches Composer dependencies.
 - Installs dependencies via Composer.
 - Runs code linting.
+Add `CI_LINT_IGNORE_FAILURE` with a value of `1` to your repository's variables to ignore linting failures.
 - Runs tests with coverage.
+Add `CI_TEST_IGNORE_FAILURE` with a value of `1` to your repository's variables to ignore test failures.
 - Publishes coverage report with a 90% threshold to the associated pull request.